 must document that Medicare is covering the mechanism.

-If a request for a lift chair minus the mechanism is approved by the MCO, but the provider later requests additional funds for the mechanism denied by Medicare, the MCO may approve the request if it meets all SPW criteria.
+If a request for a lift chair minus the mechanism is approved by the MCO, but the provider later requests additional funds for the mechanism denied by Medicare, the MCO may approve the request if it meets all STAR+PLUS HCBS program criteria.
 To avoid billing issues, the effective date of the change to add the funds for the lift mechanism must be the same as the effective date of the first change completed to approve the lift chair minus the mechanism.

 6430 Effects of Changing MCOs on Adaptive Aids Procurements